TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <!--RULES:
 * All lists require an empty line before the first item and after the last item.
 * Formatting is not identical to Microsoft Docs.
 * Only tables using markdown will work.
-If you need to include a Word table, use a screenshot (png).
 * Solutions should be instructions, recommendations, or videos, not just links to other articles
 * Don't link to internal review documentation.
 These URLs always start with "review.microsoft.docs", and users are unable to access them.
 * Do not use aka.ms links